 I have cried because some of the people marching, who feel scared and marginalized and oppressed, do not feel comfortable walking into our churches.
-Yet, they are the ones the Church is called to love, serve, and protect.
+Yet, they are who the Church is called to love, serve, and protect.

 This week has been full of dark moments.

 One moment being the President’s order to move ahead with building a wall on the US – Mexico border.

 And today, news broke that the president has closed our nation’s borders to all refugees around the world (this includes Syrian refugees fleeing from a war they want nothing to do with), suspended immigration from seven primarily-Muslim countries, and ordered that Christians be granted priority over Muslims in the vetting process.

 My heart is completely shattered.
 My soul is extremely heavy.